joaovct/Contribua/README.md

 # Contribua!

  ## Contribua! is a undergraduate work project made by students from Etec de Guaianazes.
+Contribua! is Web plataform aimed at helping NGOs attract volunteers to their actions.
+Volunteers can find NGOs and actions based on causes, location and rating.
  ### Some screenshots (Portuguese content):

  > ### Login